Coeditor, Journal of Japanese Studies

 Letters from Japan’s Sixteenth and Seventeenth Centuries, with Reiko Tanimura and Masuda Takashi, a study and translation of 23 original letters by warriors, tea masters, Zen priests, courtiers, an empress, and other residents of late medieval and early modern Japan.

-“Name and Fame: Material Objects as Authority, Security, and Legacy” in Mary Elizabeth Berry and Marcia Yonemoto, ed., Families and Households in Early Modern Japan (forthcoming)
+“Name and Fame: Material Objects as Authority, Security, and Legacy” in Mary Elizabeth Berry and Marcia Yonemoto, ed., Families and Households in Early Modern Japan (University of California Press, forthcoming))

 “The Life and Afterlife of Tokugawa Ieyasu (1543-1616)” in Gary Leupp, ed., The Tokugawa World (Routledge, forthcoming)